lnkhamalah/medical-transportation-system-design/05-System-Architecture/03-high-level-architecture.md

 - Store PDF exports
 - Store billing summaries
 - Store signature images (future capability)
-- Support lifecycle retention policies
+- Store form snapshot archives

 Object storage is separated from structured relational data.

+All buckets block public access by default.

 ---

 ## Identity and Access Management

-Role-based access control is enforced using token-based authentication.
+Role-based access control is enforced using token-based authentication via Amazon Cognito.

-Roles include:
+### Single User Pool Design

+- One Cognito User Pool
+- Roles stored as Cognito Groups
+- Tenant scoping stored as custom attributes (e.g., tenant_id, contact_id)

+User categories:

 - Dispatcher
 - Driver
 - Billing

-Authorization decisions are evaluated before business logic execution.
+- FacilityAdmin
+- FacilityUser

+Public intake does not authenticate.

+All authorization decisions are enforced server-side in Lambda.

+---

+## Notifications

+Upon submission of a TripRequest:

+- A full copy is sent to the dispatcher/billing inbox (trusted internal path)
+- A confirmation receipt is sent to the requester

+SMS messages contain receipt-level content only (no sensitive detail).
+Email may contain operational details but avoids clinical context.

+Notification events are logged.

 ---